How to Get Holiday Let Reviews & Respond to Negative Ones

 Reviews are one of the most powerful forms of social proof that potential guests use when researching somewhere to stay.
 They influence the buying decision and are trusted as much as personal recommendations.
 Focusing on getting and responding to reviews should be a priority.

-A negative review presents the opportunity to improve your business and show potential guests how dedicated to the guest experience you are.
-Resolve the problem and respond well and your bad review could encourage someone to trust and book a stay with you.
+However, things do go wrong which can lead to a complaint.
+Negative reviews present the opportunity to improve your business and show potential guests how dedicated to the guest experience you are.
+Resolve the problem, respond professionally and the bad review could encourage someone to book a stay with you – a host who cares.